CtrlK

 Progressive Disclosure

-The skill is a monolithic wall of text with no bundle files to offload detailed content.
-The lengthy Navigator layer generation code (50+ lines of JSON structure) and the cross-group comparison code could be split into separate reference files.
-All content is inline with no structural separation between overview and detailed implementation.
+The content is a monolithic document with no bundle files to offload detail into.
+The Key Concepts section, the lengthy Navigator layer function, and the cross-group comparison could be split into separate reference files.
+External references are provided but there's no internal file structure for progressive discovery.

 Total